Chase Claypool Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Season Stats

-- Claypool has put together an 823-yard season so far (51.4 yards per game) with one touchdown, hauling in 54 passes on 98 targets.

-- So far this season, 15.8% of the 620 passes thrown by his team have gone Claypool's way.

-- Claypool (11 red zone targets) has been the recipient of 11.8% of his team's 93 red zone pass attempts.
+- Claypool has seen the ball thrown his way 11 times in the red zone this season, 11.8% of his team's 93 red zone pass attempts.

-- The Steelers, who rank 21st in the NFL in points scored, have attempted a pass 61.9% of the time while running the ball 38.1% of the time.
+- The Steelers have thrown the ball in 61.9% of their plays from scrimmage this year while staying on the ground 38.1% of the time.
+This offensive attack ranks 21st in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Claypool's matchup with the Ravens.